Homotopical Intersection Theory, III: multi-relative intersection problems: Language

 Given a fiberwise spectrum $\cal E$ over $X$, set

 When $\xi$ is a vector bundle then the definition of the right side is given by the fiberwise smash products in each degree, i.e., $S^\xi \smsh_X \cal E_k$.
-In virtual bundle case one merely fiberwise desuspends $S^\eta\smsh_X \cal E$ $j$-times.
+In the virtual bundle case one merely fiberwise desuspends $S^\eta\smsh_X \cal E$ $j$-times.

-\begin{thm}[Poincar\'e duality] Suppose $f\: P \to X$ is a map in which $P$ is a closed smooth manifold of dimension $d$.
-Let $-\tau_{P}$ be the virtual bundle given by the negation of the tangent bundle of $P$.
-Then for any fiberwise spectrum $\cal E$ over $X$ there is a weak equivalence of spectra
+\begin{thm}[Poincar\'e duality {\cite{Klein-dualizing}, \cite[th.~6.2]{KW2}, \cite[thm.~19.6.1]{MS}}] Suppose $f\: P \to X$ is a map in which $P$ is a closed smooth manifold of dimension $d$.
+Let $-\tau_{P}$ be the virtual stable normal bundle given by the negation of the tangent bundle of $P$.
+Then for any fiberwise spectrum $\cal E$ over $X$ there is a preferred weak equivalence of spectra

 \end{thm}